 There are few places in the world where the weather doesn’t change at least once a day.

 One minute it could be warm and sunny at the other it could be breezy, rainy, cold or all of the above.

-The Teckelklub Fuzzie is a great little fleece Dachshund sweater to keep tucked in your bag for those chilly moments.
+The Teckelklub Fuzzie is a great light fleece Dachshund sweater to keep tucked in your bag for those chilly moments.

 Read about other jackets Teckelklub makes HERE.